 During Resident Camp and Adventure Camp, trained shooting sports directors and their knowledgeable staff run the shooting sports program.
 Scouts can try shooting BB guns and bows.

 Fort Bluebell is a miniature replica of a pioneer fort.
 Kids love the fort, and it’s an excellent opportunity to talk about the pioneer days and the Wild West.
-The Fort offers a place for handicrafts.
+Fort Bluebell is a great area for handicrafts.

 Nature, energy, ecology and conservation programs are taught at the Reliant Energy Nature Center, Marathon Oil Company Oil Derrick and along the nature trails and pond.

 An archeological adventure in the heart of Texas awaits Cub Scouts!
 At the Dinosaur Dig, Cub Scouts will have a “hands on” learning adventure.
 With brush in hand, they will learn the fine art of uncovering the Bovay dinosaur fossils.
 Cub Scouts will learn about archeology and how the dinosaurs roamed through the hills of Texas.